BiaJorgensen/readme-generator/Develop/utils/README.md

   [Tests](#tests)<br>
   [Questions](#questions)<br>
   ## Description
-  Project Description
+  Description
   ## Installation
-  node.js
+  Install
   ## Usage
-  This is how it is used
+  Usage
   ## License
-  The license for this project is Boost Software License 1.0<br>
+  The license for this project is The MIT License<br>
-  To learn more about this license, please access https://www.boost.org/LICENSE_1_0.txt
+  To learn more about this license, please access https://opensource.org/licenses/MIT

   ## Contributing
-  N/A
+  Contribution
   ## Tests
+  Instructions
   ## Questions
-  Visit my GitHub profile page: https://github.com/BiaJorgensen<br>
+  Visit my GitHub profile page: https://github.com/username<br>
-  If you have additional questions, please send an email to souzabeatriz17@gmail.com
+  If you have additional questions, please send an email to email